aisleron/aisleron.docs/docs/documentation/settings.md

 **Theme**: The application's display theme.
 Available options are *System Theme*, *Light Theme*, or *Dark Theme*.

+**Starting list**: The list that the application will show when opened.
+Available options are *Home Stock*, *Needed*, *All Items*, or one of the shops pinned to the navigation bar.

 ## Shopping List Options

 **Hide status change message**: By default, a notification is displayed whenever a product's status is changed between *Needed* and *In Stock*.
 With this setting toggled to *On*, the status change notification will be hidden.